siesta-project/aiida_siesta_plugin/README.md

-# aiida_siesta_plugin
+# AiiDA Siesta plugins and workflows

-This repository contains the files that implement the AiiDA Siesta plugin (input, parser, and tests) as a stand-alone package.
+This repository contains the files that implement the AiiDA Siesta plugins and a set of related AiiDA workflows.

-Documentation (work in progress) can be found in:
+Documentation can be found in:

 http://aiida-siesta-plugin.readthedocs.io

-## DEVELOPMENT AND USAGE guidelines:
+## Development and usage guidelines

-# Local development
+### Local development

 Use your own installation of the database, and your own computers and codes.